kohei-kaji/kohei-kaji.github.io/_pages/about.md

 Previously, I was a first-year phd student at [National Institute for Japanese Language and Linguistics (NINJAL)](https://www.ninjal.ac.jp/english/), working with [Prof. Yusuke Kubota](https://www2.ninjal.ac.jp/kubota) and [Dr. Shinnosuke Isono](https://isono-s.github.io).
-Before that, I earned my M.A and B.A in Linguistics at the University of Tokyo.
+Before that, I earned my M.A. and B.A. in Linguistics from the University of Tokyo.

-My research lies at the intersection of computational linguistics and psycholinguistics.
+My research lies at the intersection of psycholinguistics and computational linguistics.
-I am particularly interested in *how* humans can comprehend sentence meaning through the use of hierarchical linguistic structures such as syntax.
+I am interested in *how* we comprehend sentences incrementally, that is, how we process hierarchical, multi-layered linguistic information under resource constraints.
 And I am curious about *why* language structures are the way they are.
-In particular, I investigate to what extent principles of communicative efficiency can (and cannot) account for the syntactic patterns observed across languages.
+I investigate the extent to which processing efficiency can, and cannot, account for cross-linguistic syntactic patterns.

 - [CV](/files/CV_kajikawa.pdf)
 - Email: kohei.kajikawa1223 [at] gmail.com